mir-dataset-loaders/mirdata/README.md

 }
 ```

+When working with datasets, please cite the version of `mirdata` that you are using (given by the `DOI` above) **AND** include the reference of the dataset,
+which can be found in the respective dataset loader using the `cite()` method.

 ### Contributing a new dataset loader

 We welcome contributions to this library, especially new datasets.
 Please see [contributing](https://mirdata.readthedocs.io/en/latest/source/contributing.html) for guidelines.